IBM-Bluemix-Docs/va/va_index.md

 8. To view information about each configuration issue, in the **Configuration Issues Found** table, click the row for the issue.
 9. Perform the corrective action for each issue shown in the report, and rebuild the image.
 Some issues in the Dockerfile can be resolved by using the code that is provided in [Resolving problems in images](#va_report).

-If vulnerabilities exist and you do not fix them, those issues can impact the use of the image for a container.
-You can continue to use an image that has security and configuration issues in a container.
+If vulnerabilities exist and you do not fix them, those issues can impact the security of containers that are built with that image.
+However, you can continue to use an image that has security and configuration issues in a container.